mesosphere/charts/staging/nkp-etcd-maintenance/README.md

 This ensures the cluster always has an active, non-defragging leader and maintains write availability throughout the entire maintenance window.

+**Why this is hardcoded, not a values toggle.** Defragging the active Raft leader without first moving leadership freezes that member for the duration of the bbolt rewrite.
+For a leader, "frozen" means no heartbeats reach the followers, an election is called, and the kube-apiserver loses its etcd backend until a new leader is elected.
+The flag is therefore baked into the defrag CronJob template (`templates/defrag-cronjob.yaml`) and is **not** exposed under `defragmentation.*` in `values.yaml`.
+Disabling it would convert a routine maintenance run into an apiserver-visible outage, so the chart treats it as a non-negotiable safety invariant.

 ### What the numbers mean in practice